Polaris (video game)

-Polaris is a fixed shooter arcade video game released in 1980 by Taito.
+is a 1980 fixed shooter video game developed and published by Taito for arcades.
+It was released in Japan in July 1980 and in North America in November 1980.

 The player controls a submarine which can shoot missiles upward.
 The goal is to destroy all of the airplanes in each level while avoiding bombs dropped from the aircraft, as well as mines launched by enemy submarines and depth charges dropped from boats that speed by.
 Versions for the Atari 2600 and VIC-20 were released by Tigervision in 1983.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in April 2026.